Weekly Announcements

 The Saloon is a non-profit pub that donates its earnings to the Kamal Foundation, which builds schools and clinics all over the world.
 So, every time you buy a drink, you're helping somebody.

-The Saloon, 1207 U Street NW, is right across the street from the Green Line U Street Metro stop.
+The Saloon is right across the street from the Green Line U Street Metro stop.

 FMI about Open Piano or the Kamal Foundation: 301 775 3652